itsandre03/Wi-Fi-Deauthentication-Attack-Script-with-Dual-Band-Support/README.md

 # Wi-Fi Deauthentication Attack Script with Dual Band Support

 ## Description
 This Bash script facilitates deauthentication attacks on Wi-Fi networks, including support for both 2.4 GHz and 5 GHz (dual-band) networks.
-It provides functionalities to enable/disable monitor mode, scan for available networks, list connected devices, and perform normal or dual-band deauthentication attacks.
+It provides functionalities to enable/disable monitor mode, scan for available networks, list connected devices, and perform normal or dual-band deauthentication attacks on a single network card.
 The script requires root permissions and relies on tools such as `airmon-ng`, `airodump-ng`, and `aireplay-ng` from the Aircrack-ng suite.

 This tool is designed for Wi-Fi security testing, penetration testing, and educational purposes.
 It is particularly useful for assessing the resilience of Wi-Fi networks against deauthentication attacks.